 Never Built a website before?
 Try a simple website builder made for sports like Jersey Watch.

-After you have verified that your program is gaining some interest around your area, you should now be ready to take the final steps towards registering your program.
+After you've have verified that your program is gaining some interest around your area, you should now be ready to take the final steps towards registering your program.
 Below you will find some quick recommendations on where you can register your program.

-In conclusion, with many different options to choose from, we recommend taking your time here to discover the pros and cons of each organization and governing body.
+With many different options to choose from, we recommend taking your time here to discover the pros and cons of each organization and governing body.
 You likely can’t go wrong with picking any of these leagues but some may certainly be a better fit for your specific needs as a program.

+In future seasons you can begin to add more age groups, recruit more volunteers, and increase budgets.
 Before you know it, you may find your program branching out to multiple age groups and heading across the country to play in national tournaments!